Let’s build a clamp rack!

 Let’s Get to Building

-I started out by marking all of the cuts on the piece of plywood based on the dimensions above.
+I started out by marking all of the cuts for the clamp rack on the piece of plywood based on the dimensions above.

 Once everything was marked I made my way to the drill press and drilled out the ends of all of the slots.